 Special thanks to my friends Shuchi Mehta and Drishti Kothari for helping me out with the edits to this much-needed blog.
 Our love for Udaipur is infinite and this made us work on this article together.
 It was great working with you!

-Looking for places nearby Udaipur, check out my blog post on
+Looking for places nearby Udaipur city, check out my blog post on

 - The second longest wall in the world at Kumbhalgarh Fort, Rajasthan

 - Chittorgarh Fort Rajasthan – One of the largest forts in India

 Hope you have enjoyed reading Udaipur City travel blog.
 To get regular updates on upcoming budget blog posts from On a Cheap Trip, please subscribe by entering your name and E-mail address in the Newsletter below.
 You can follow me on Facebook, Instagram, Pinterest as well as on Twitter.